vertyll/project-a-microservices/README.md

   - User-role assignments
 - Provides APIs for creating, updating, and assigning roles
 - Publishes role-related events to Kafka for other services to consume
+- Reacts to user events to assign default roles automatically

 #### User Service
 - Manages user profiles and user-related information not needed for authentication